 IRA Rollover Benefit 1: Continued Tax Deferral

 One big advantage of an IRA rollover is the continuation of the tax-deferred treatment you had at your workplace retirement account.
 What's more, no tax is owed on a properly executed rollover, although it is a reportable transaction to the IRS.

 IRA Rollover Benefit 2: Increased Investment Options

 Within a 401(k) plan, your investment options are limited to the choices provided to you by your plan custodian and employer.
 Often, these choices are sufficient, but rarely are they extensive.
 With a rollover IRA, you can choose to put your money in virtually any mainstream investment imaginable.

 IRA Rollover Benefit 3: Lower Fees

 In addition to limited investment options, some employer-sponsored 401(k) plans have high administrative fees.
 These fees are not enough to make contributing to the plan a bad deal, but it makes more sense to keep those retirement assets growing in a similarly tax-advantaged option.
-IRAs tend to have lower fees, if any, depending on where and how you open the account—say, a banking institution, online bank, or through a financial advisor.
+IRAs tend to have lower fees, if any, depending on where and how you open the account—say, a banking institution or online bank, or through a financial advisor.